-Four essential post-pandemic changes for line managers
+Four essential post-pandemic changes for remote line managers

 The only helpful aspect of leading in a crisis is that it focuses minds in the early phase.
-For a period, people behave as if they are in a start up.
-That intensity is difficult to sustain in the midst of a tragic pandemic.
+For a period, people behave as if they are in a start - up.
+That intensity is difficult to sustain in the midst of a pandemic.
 Kevin Sneader, Global Managing Partner at McKinsey, talks about how firms and managers must “Act with urgency” in a post-Covid return.
 He believes businesses “have worked faster and better”, demonstrating more agility and decisiveness than they thought possible.
 Our own clients have shared the unlocking of positions and changes that have occurred, achieving in months what would otherwise have taken years.
 Sneader says “maintaining that sense of possibility will be an enduring source of competitive advantage”.
-So Line Managers must shift from being about delivery to being totally about operational effectiveness.
-Personally encouraging their teams to spend time innovating not just operating.
+Line Managers must shift from being about delivery to being totally about operational effectiveness.
+Personally, encouraging their teams to spend time innovating not just operating.

 Leaders with remote work teams will now put emphasis on assessing outcomes rather than tasks and the time it takes to complete them.
 They must ensure expectations of employees are extremely clear, what is to be achieved and trust them to get it done.
 Line Managers of remote teams will need to develop new ways of giving spontaneous lean in support or having a discreet word with an employee.
 Smart and timely intervention using good data will be critical to sustaining performance.